JPvRiel/docker-rsyslog/README.md

 # Status

-Note, recently (~Jan 2018) the rsyslog project has started to work on an official container and added better environment viable support that could make the confd templaing uncessary, so some refactoring should be looked into.
+Note, recently (~Jan 2018) the rsyslog project has started to work on an official container and added better environment viable support that could make the confd templaing uncessary, so some refactoring and merging efforts into upstream should be looked into.

 Done:
 - Multiple inputs